fulll/hiring/Python/data-level-1.md

 ## Instructions

 - Complete the "to do" lines in the template python file "bike_investigation.py"
-- Push your code to a Github repository
+- Push your code to a private Github repository
 - Document what you've done in the code and with a README

 ### The subject